UsamaSarfaraz0/UsamaSarfaraz0/README.md

 🎨 On the frontend, I create beautiful user interfaces using HTML, CSS, and JavaScript, often leveraging frameworks like React and Vue.js.

 💻 In backend development, I excel in building RESTful APIs and managing databases.
 My preferred stack includes Node.js, Express, and MongoDB.
-I'm also proficient in Python frameworks like Django and Flask.
+I'm also proficient in Python framework Flask.

 🐍 Experienced in Python development for tasks ranging from web scraping to machine learning.